PayBy/botim-money-docs/docs/1_General/integration-guide.md

 ### Merchant Public Key

-The merchant generates a key pair where the private key remains with the merchant and the public key is uploaded to the PayBy system.
-When sending requests to PayBy, the merchant signs the request with its private key, and PayBy uses the merchant's public key to verify the signature.
+The merchant generates a key pair where the private key remains with the merchant and the public key is uploaded to the Botim Money Business system.
+When sending requests to PayBy, the merchant signs the request with its private key, and Botim Money Business uses the merchant's public key to verify the signature.
 Successful verification confirms that the request was sent by the merchant and not forged by others.

-You can generate a key pair directly on the PayBy portal.
-The public key is automatically saved in the PayBy system, and you can download the private key.
+You can generate a key pair directly on the Botim Money Business portal.
+The public key is automatically saved in the Botim Money Business system, and you can download the private key.
 Store the private key securely.
-If your private key is lost, update the key in PayBy immediately.
+If your private key is lost, update the key in Botim Money Business immediately.
 You can also generate keys using other OpenSSL tools.

-### PayBy Public Key
+### Botim Money Business Public Key

 PayBy generates a key pair for each merchant.
-PayBy stores the private key, and the public key is available on the portal for merchants to download.
-When PayBy sends responses, PayBy signs the message with its private key, and the merchant uses PayBy's public key to verify the signature.
-Successful verification confirms that the response was sent by PayBy and not forged by others.
+Botim Money Business stores the private key, and the public key is available on the portal for merchants to download.
+When Botim Money Business sends responses, Botim Money Business signs the message with its private key, and the merchant uses PayBy's public key to verify the signature.
+Successful verification confirms that the response was sent by Botim Money Business and not forged by others.

 ### IP Whitelist